 For example \\192.168.1.50\HP LaserJet Pro M1136

 Note: Type the IP address or computer name where the shared printer physically installed.
-For the network, printer type the IP address of the printer.
+For the network, the printer type the IP address of the printer.

 If you don’t know the IP Address of the computer where the printer is physically connected to and shared from,